A&R and Manager Advice

 Looking to write your next song?
 Transform your creative ideas into songs that people will love, and skyrocket your music career with Lyric Assistant.
 The perfect songwriting assistant.
 Find out more →

-Understanding the percentage a Music Manager gets
+Understanding the Role of a Music Manager

 Write Lyrics Like a Professional Songwriter